CannerCMS/docs.canner.io/docs/api-types.md

         </a>
       </code>
     </td>
-    <td>The dictionay which records the texts in different locales.</td>
+    <td>The dictionay which records i18n data in different locales.</td>
   </tr>
 </table>